 Feelings of Isolation

-While on the surface it appears social networking brings people together across the Internet, in a larger sense it may create social isolation.
+While on the surface it appears social networking brings people together across the Internet, in a larger sense it may create social isolation and even addiction.
 In a study published in 2016 by a researcher at Swansea University, people experienced the psychological symptoms of withdrawal when removed from social media.
 As people spend increasing amounts of time on social networks, they experience less face-to-face interaction which also makes them more dependent on devices.

 Scientists have evaluated social isolation in many studies, and have determined that it can lead to a host of mental, psychological, emotional and physical problems including depression, anxiety, somatic complaints and many others.